 3) Finances

-When I visited the school, I looked at the financial records of the school.
-What I met on ground left me unsatisfied.
+What I saw left me unsatisfied.
 I asked a few questions.
 The responses were off.

 i) Is there a bank account registered in the company’s name to which checks and balances must be applied before funds are withdrawn?